-Portfolios may be submitted in either paper or electronic format and should include the following:
+Portfolios must be submitted in electronic format and should include the following:

 - Applicant's name and contact information

 - Table of contents

 - A description of the applicant's individual contribution to any group or professional design projects.

 - Academic

-- o The project title and date
+- ☐ The project title and date

-- o Whether the work was done for academic, professional, or personal purposes
+- □ Whether the work was done for academic, professional, or personal purposes

-- o If academic in purpose, the course title and number.
+- ☐ If academic in purpose, the course title and number.

-Electronic portfolios must be sent as .pdf files.
-Online portfolio links will NOT be accepted.
+Electronic portfolios must be sent as .pdf files no more than 15 MB.
+(Online portfolio links can be accepted with a pdf downloadable file.)